adamchainz/djade/README.rst

 Djade implements some rules listed in the Django contribution style guide’s `template style section <https://docs.djangoproject.com/en/dev/internals/contributing/writing-code/coding-style/#template-style>`__:

-* One space around variables and tags:
+* Single spaces at the start and end of variables and tags:

   .. code-block:: diff